josokw/HopfieldANN/README.md

 Building
 --------

-Use CMake to build the application in the build directory:
+Use *CMake* and *make* to build the application in the build directory:

     mkdir build
     cd build